 Our program chairman, Carter Broach, once attended the Army War College, so he was in a position to invite Colonel Tom O'Steen to the Right Angle Club to tell us what the College was all about.
 Although there may have been times in the past when the Army welcomed secrecy surrounding its College, in recent years it has become concerned that the military may be isolating itself too much from the people it serves and defends.
 So Col. O'Steen was told he was welcome to talk to us.
 In fact, giving one speech to the public is a requirement for graduation.
 The history goes back to 1757, includes Ben Franklin, and also includes some interesting anecdotes which might not have been expected of a War College.

 Like all land in Pennsylvania, this plot within what is now the town of Carlisle, PA, once belonged to William Penn.
-Nobody else owned it until 1757, when Ben Franklin was sent to negotiate its transfer from the Indians.
-William Penn was extremely careful to buy land from the Indians, even though he also formally owned it as part of a deed from Charles II of England.
-Other land proprietors had not been so scrupulous, often regretting the Indian massacres which resulted, although few adopted Penn's rather inexpensive method of avoiding them.
+Nobody else owned it until 1757 when Ben Franklin was sent to negotiate its transfer from the Indians.
+William Penn had been careful to buy land from the Indians, even though he also formally owned it as part of a deed from Charles II of England.
+Other land proprietors had not been so scrupulous, often complaining of the Indian massacres which resulted, although seldom adopting Penn's rather inexpensive method of avoidance.

 |Robert E. Lee|